rebeccadev/ms2-ffxiv-mount-guide/README.md

 * [Stack Overflow](https://stackoverflow.com/) - general resource used for technical queries.

 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used to debug HTML and CSS and to view responsiveness on different screen sizes.

+* [Youtube](https://www.youtube.com/) - used a general resource to improve knowledge of javascript

+* [Build a Pokedex with Vanilla HTML, CSS, and JavaScript](https://www.youtube.com/watch?v=T-VQUKeSU1w) - tutorial by James Q Quick

 ## Testing